-The Student Visa process for USA is a long process that requires thorough preparation and calculated moves.
+The Student Visa process for the USA is a long process that requires thorough preparation and calculated moves.
 For beginners, this can be taxing.

-Roughly, these are the stages that international students need to pass through as a part of the Student Visa Process in USA.
+Roughly, these are the stages that international students need to pass through as a part of the Student Visa Process in the USA.

 - Issue Form I-20